geneontology/geneontology.github.io/_docs/go-annotation-file-gaf-format-21.md

 * When the **Gene Product Form ID** is filled with a protein identifier, the value in **DB Object Type** (column 12) must be protein.
 Protein identifiers can include UniProtKB accession numbers, NCBI NP identifiers or Protein Ontology (PRO) identifiers.
 * When the **Gene Product Form ID** is filled with a functional RNA identifier, the **DB Object Type** (column 12) must be either ncRNA, rRNA, tRNA, snRNA, or snoRNA.\
 This column may be left blank; if so, the value in **DB Object Type** (column 12) will provide a description of the expected gene product.
-    More information and examples are available from the [GO wiki page on column 17](http://wiki.geneontology.org/index.php/GAF_Col17_GeneProducts).\
+    More information and examples are available from the <a href="http://wiki.geneontology.org/index.php/GAF_Col17_GeneProducts">GO internal documentation on column 17</a>.
 Note that several fields contain database cross-reference (dbxrefs) in the format dbname:dbaccession.
 The fields are: **GO ID** [column 5], where dbname is always GO; **DB:Reference** (column 6); **With or From** (column 8); and **Taxon** (column 13), where dbname is always taxon.
 For **GO ID**s, do not repeat the 'GO:' prefix (i.e. always use GO:0000000, not GO:GO:0000000)